-Individual interfund transfers for the year ended December 31, 2020, consisted of the following:
+Individual interfund transfers for the year ended December 31, 2022, consisted of the following:

-Tr Transfers Out
+T ransfers In Transfers Out

 Major Funds:

-General fund \$ 21,507 \$ -
+General fund \$ 35,573 \$ 96,172

-Common trust funds 21,507
+Common trust funds - 35,573

+Nonmajor Funds:

+Waste Water Renovations 96,172

-\$ 21,507 \$ 21,507
+\$ 131,745 \$ 131,745

 The Town makes routine transfers during the year between the general fund and other funds based upon statutory or budgetary authorization.
 Transfers to the general fund were from permanent trust funds set up for the benefit of the Town.
+The transfer from the general fund to the waste water renovations fund was the town share of the project authorized at town meeting.